Japanese subtitling

 GoPhrazy provides Japanese subtitling services through our native subtitle translators for the needs of your TV, films, cartoons, animations, e-learning videos, commercials, and video games.
 Here's the deal- it takes just 3 easy steps with us to make your subtitles perfect for Japan:

-subtitling in just 3 easy steps: describe your specifications request a quote get your ready-to-use files
+subtitling in just 3 easy steps:

 Since 1994 we have localized over 10 000 hours of TV programming in foreign languages for providers like Discovery Channel, TLC, HBO, FOX, Cartoon Network, Nickelodeon, Disney Channel and many more.
 The list gets bigger when we add localizing of over 1000 film titles for theatrical and TV distribution, as well as blockbuster games like League of legends, GTA and Civilization.